 Rural Health Care Stabilization Program

 North Carolina Senate Bill 537 and House Bill 200 established and appropriated funding for a Rural Health Care Stabilization loan program, which provides approximately $13.4M of funding for the 2019-2020 fiscal year, and approximately $6.6M of funding for the 2020-2021 fiscal year.
-UNC Health Care has been asked by the State of North Carolina to administer this program, and encourages eligible hospitals to apply if they meet the qualifications outlined in the Bill, including but not limited to hospitals currently:
+UNC Health has been asked by the State of North Carolina to administer this program, and encourages eligible hospitals to apply if they meet the qualifications outlined in the Bill, including but not limited to hospitals currently:

 - Engaged in bankruptcy proceedings or facing imminent insolvency;